yui-knk/type_lang/doc/memo.md

 - Ref.        "ref true".
 - Deref.      "! ref true".
 - Assign.     "let x = ref false in x := true".
 - Type.
-Only Bool, Nat, Unit and Arrow (function) types are supported.
+Only Bool, Nat, Unit, Record and Arrow (function) types are supported.

 These features are not implemented: